ocp4opsandsecurity/tekton/README.md

 - Tekton Pipelines: v0.16.3
 - Tekton Triggers: v0.8.1
 - ClusterTasks based on Tekton Catalog 0.16

+## Features
+- Standardize CI/CD pipelines definitions
+- Build images with Kubernetes tools such as S2I, Buildah, Buildpacks, Kaniko
+- Deploy applications to multiple platforms such as serverless and VMs
+- OpenShift Pipelines are portable across any Kubernetes platforms

 ## Installation
 Install the OpenShift Red Hat OpenShift Pipelines operator using the following command: